rsdelaunay/rsdelaunay/README.md

-👋 Hello, I'm Rodrigo Delaunay
+👋 Rodrigo Delaunay
-🌊 Portuguese Navy Officer | 💻 Avid Programmer | 🎓 Computer Science Student
+🌊 Portuguese Navy Officer | 💻 Avid Developer | 🎓 Computer Science Student

 Welcome to my GitHub!
 I'm Rodrigo Delaunay, a 27-year-old Navy Officer who is passionate about technology and programming.
 I'm currently pursuing my Bachelor's Degree in Computer Science at ISCTE - University of Lisbon.
 🌟 A bit about me: